 If you’ve always wanted to see the Silk Road, you can currently still visit Uzbekistan.
-Americans must apply for a visa and quarantine for 14 days on arrival, unless they spend the 10 days leading up to their visit in a ‘green’ country.
-All arrivals need to present a negative PCR test taken up to 72 hours before arrival.
+Americans must apply for a visa and take a PCR test up to 72 hours before arrival.
 Entertainment and cultural facilities are only open for tourists.
 Masks are required.

 Bordering Zimbabwe, this land of rugged terrain and safari areas was pretty popular among tourists until the pandemic hit.
 Americans must present a negative PCR test, taken up to 14 days before your journey.
 There’s health screening including thermo-scanners at the airports and a health/itinerary questionnaire to complete.
 Americans arriving in Zambia are required to quarantine for 14 days, during which time there’s further testing ($100-150) and health monitoring.
 Masks are required in public.

 Omissions: War-torn countries and those with extremely high risk of violent crime against tourists have been excluded from this list.
 Countries allowing only U.S. medical personnel, diplomats, work permit holders, or those only giving exemptions for family emergencies have also been excluded.

 You Might Also Like:• The Best 7 Face Masks for Travel